 Danielle Brune Sigler, Associate Director for Research and Programs

 Sigler coordinates academic programming and fellowships at the Ransom Center.
 Her research interests include African American history and culture and American religious history.
 She is co-editor of The New Black Gods.

-Sarah Strohl, Public Affairs Intern (Summer 2014)
+Sarah Strohl, former Public Affairs Intern (Summer 2014)